 Utility costs in Luxembourg are also slightly more expensive than other EU countries.
 The typical monthly bill is €150–€300 for electricity, gas and water.

 Television, phone and broadband deals packages are available from the major telecommunications firms.
 Offers for all-in packages start from €28 a month and rise as high as €50 a month.

 Luxembourg prices: Transport

 Taxi fares in Luxembourg are much more expensive than public transport.
-The starting tariff is around €2.50-€3 and the average cost per 1km is €3.
+The starting tariff is around €2.50–€3 and the average cost per kilometre is €3.

-If you live in one of the villages outside the city centre, you will probably need a car to get to work – and in some of the smaller villages to go shopping as there are very few supermarkets or convenience stores.
+If you live in one of the villages outside of Luxembourg City, you will probably need a car to get to work – and, in some of the smaller villages, to go shopping as there are very few supermarkets or convenience stores.
 In February 2019, petrol prices in Luxembourg were €1.14 a litre for Unleaded and €1.06 for diesel.

 Luxembourg prices: Groceries

 The cost of grocery shopping is higher in Luxembourg than most places.
 Check out Numbeo for the latest average prices of staple foods.

 The cost, however, does depend on where you shop.
 The Luxembourg-owned supermarkets (Cactus, Alima and Co-op) offer high-end quality but are also more expensive.